In general, to remove a module installed on your system, use the following command:

 $ sudo dnf module remove MODULE:STREAM/PROFILE

-There is a situation when a specific package has been installed first, and then a modules has been installed after that.
+There is a situation when a specific package has been installed first, and then a module has been installed after that.
 Example:

 $ sudo dnf install ruby $ sudo dnf module install ruby:2.6/default